Every year on your birthday, you get a brand-new astrological chart that will influence the year ahead, called the solar return chart.

 What is a solar return chart?

 At the exact time of your birth each year, the Sun returns to the position in the sky that it was in when you were born.
-The solar return chart is an astrology chart that’s calculated for the exact moment the Sun returns to its “natal” or birth position.
-It’s an excellent tool to help you assess and predict the themes that will arise for you during your next “solar year”—the 12 months that happen from one birthday to the next.
+The solar return chart is an astrology chart that is calculated for the exact moment the Sun returns to its “natal” or birth position.
+It’s an excellent tool to help you assess and predict the themes that will arise for you during your next “solar year.”
+A solar year is the 12 months that happen from one birthday to the next.
+What a birthday gift!

 How do you make a solar return chart?

 We’ve got you covered!
-Go to our handy calculator to cast a solar return chart!
-The solar return chart is calculated based on 1) your time of birth, 2) your birthday (month and day) and the current year, 3) and your location as you celebrate your birthday.
+Go to our handy calculator below to cast a solar return chart!
+The solar return chart is calculated based on

 When casting a solar return chart, it’s not how you spend your birthday, but where.
 You’d get an entirely different chart if you blow out your candles in Miami than you would for Minneapolis, Mumbai or Marrakesh.